kubernetes/enhancements/keps/sig-node/5304-dra-attributes-downward-api/README.md

     // The attribute name must be present in the ResourceSlice's device attributes.
     // +required
     Attribute string `json:"attribute"`

-    // DeviceIndex selects which device's attribute to surface when a request
-    // is satisfied by multiple devices.
-When unset, attributes from all
-    // allocated devices for the request are joined in allocation order.
-    // Zero-based index into the allocation results for the matching request.
-    // Must be >= 0 if set.
-Bounds are validated at resolution time by the kubelet.
-    // +optional
-    DeviceIndex *int32 `json:"deviceIndex,omitempty"`
 }

 // In core/v1 EnvVarSource: